pedroruas18/EvaNIL/README.md

 Total runtime: 114.79064726829529 s
 ```

-Predicted answer for annotations are outputted in the file "baseline_chebi_answers.csv" in ./results dir
+Predicted answers for the annotations are outputted in the file "baseline_chebi_answers.csv" in ./results dir

 To apply baseline model over all partitions of EvaNIL dataset: